josh-clarke/binaurl-beat-generator-app/project-context.md

    - PWA features fully implemented and tested
    - User experience refinements with tooltips and feedback
    - Documentation and code cleanup completed
+9. **Version Control Setup** - Implemented proper source control:
+   - Created appropriate .gitignore file for JavaScript/PWA projects
+   - Initialized git repository with initial commit
+   - Configured remote origin to GitHub repository
+   - Successfully pushed codebase to remote repository
+10. **Licensing** - Added proper open-source licensing:
+    - Created MIT LICENSE file with appropriate copyright information
+    - Updated README with license details and references
+    - Committed and pushed licensing changes to GitHub

-### Pending Tasks
+### Project Status
 All planned tasks for the initial version have been completed.
-The application is ready for use.
+The application is now:
+- Fully functional with all requested features
+- Accessible via local web server (http://localhost:8080)
+- Version-controlled and available on GitHub
+- Properly licensed under MIT
+- Ready for public use or further enhancement